EABelle/observatorio-PyME-answer-backend/README.md

           "tags": string[],
        }
     ```
-  - params: `/:id`: The id of the article
+  - params: `/:id`: The id of the poll

 - `DELETE /users/:id`

-  Deletes an article.
+  Deletes a poll.
-  - params: `/:id`: The id of the article
+  - params: `/:id`: The id of the poll

 #### GraphQL
 The GraphiQL API is exposed at `/graphql`